camunda/camunda-docs/docs/apis-tools/administration-api/tutorial.md

   }
 ```

-6. In your terminal, run `npm run cli admin add` to create your new client.
+6. In your terminal, run `npm run cli admin add <client name>`, where `<client name>` is where you can paste the name of your new client.

 ## GET a client ID